Chevrolet Cobalt Service & Repair Manual: 2007-10 Cobalt & G5

 See also:

 Chevrolet Cobalt Owners Manual.
-Shifting Out of Park (Automatic Transmission)
+Exterior Lighting

 Chevrolet Cobalt Owners Manual